truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/ConfigMinioEnterprise.md

 {{< enterprise >}}
-The instructions in this article apply to the MinIO Official Enterprise application.
+The instructions in this article apply to the Official TrueNAS Enterprise MinIO application.
-The MinIO Enterprise application provides limited configuration settings for Enterprise systems.
-These settings allow Enterprise users to deploy a basic MinIO application in their environments.
+This is a smaller version of MinIO that has been tested and polished for a safe and supportable experience for TrueNAS Enterprise customers.
+To use the complete MinIO app without iXsystems support, see the application that is available in the Community Apps catalog.

 We recommend that TrueNAS SCALE Enterprise (HA) systems not deploy applications.
-{{< / enterprise >}}
+{{< /enterprise >}}

 ## First Steps

-If your system includes shares (SMB, NFS, iSCSI), disable the share service before adding and configuring a the MinIO application.
+If your system has active sharing configurations (SMB, NFS, iSCSI), disable these sharing services in **System Settings > Services** before adding and configuring the MinIO application.
-After completing the installation and starting MinIO, enable the share service.
+Start any sharing services after MinIO completes the install and starts.```

 If you created a dataset for the MinIO shares and it has the same path as the MinIO application, disable host path validation.
-To use host path validation create a dataset for the application with a unique path.
+To use host path validation, create a dataset for the application with a unique path.
 For example, */pool/shares/minio* for the share and */pool/apps/minio* for the application.

 ## Configuring MinIO Enterprise
 {{< hint info >}}
-This basic procedure covers the required MinIO Enterprise settings.
+This basic procedure covers the required Enterprise MinIO App settings.
 It does not provide instructions for optional settings.
 {{< /hint >}}

-SCALE Enterprise single controller systems with the applications and virtual machines license have access to the **MinIO Official Enterprise** widget.
-Go to **Apps**, select the pool to use for applications, if not already selected, then click on **Available Applications** screen.
+SCALE Enterprise single controller systems with the applications and virtual machines license feature have access to the **MinIO Official Enterprise** widget.
+Go to **Apps**, select the pool to use for applications, if not already selected, then click on the **Available Applications** screen.

 ![MinIOEnterpriseWidget](/images/SCALE/22.12/MinIOEnterpriseWidget.png "MinIO Enterprise Widget")